|

 To trace the history of Roman coins is to travel back to ancient Roman civilization.
 Aside from being used as money, early Roman coins were also used as medium to relay message and ideals through the designs and wording etched on the coin.

-In addition, many historians believe that the early currency of Rome was used as newspapers to announce won battles among other significant events.
+Also, many historians believe that the early currency of Rome was used as newspapers to announce won battles among other significant events.
 During the Roman Empire, coins bore the image of the reigning emperor and Roman deities.
 And apart from all these, the coins were also considered portable pieces of art.

 Ancient Roman civilization and the history of Roman currency